 We are asking individuals, schools, churches, businesses, and other organizations to write cards, letters, emails, and prayer messages of appreciation for our military, past and present.
 It is our goal to see that our military – active, reserve, and veterans – receive these messages, whether they are serving at home, abroad, or are injured in hospitals.
-To get started, read the guidelines below then find a location nearest you on our Drop-off Location list so your notes of appreciated can be sent to our troops.
+To get started, read the guidelines below, then find a location nearest you on our Drop-off Location list so your notes of appreciated can be sent to our troops.
+We recommend that you contact the location via phone or email to be sure they can accept your cards and letters.

 - Do not put letters or cards in individual envelopes or include additional postage.